SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/Microsoft-Branded-Catalog-Release-Notes.md

    * Intelligent App Development With Microsoft Copilot Stack
    * Activate GenAI With Azure
    * DevOps And DevSecOps (Accelerate Developer Productivity)

+> **Note**: The latest upgraded content lab are being replaced.

+  * Below are the new labs going to onboarded in March and will be live soon:
+     * Hack the Stack - Azure AI Apps & Databases
+     * Build and Deploy Agentic AI Solutions
+     * Flow, Secure, Scale - Build AI Apps with Agentic DevOps

 -------------------------------------------------------------
 ### 27 January 2026